proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 ## Delete Download channel

-1. Under the `Downloads` tab, select the download channel that you wish to delete from the dropdown menu next to `Channels`.
+1. Under the `Downloads` tab, select the download channel to delete from the dropdown menu next to `Channels`.

 2. Click the `-` button under `Downloads` tab.